 Also there are Changthang, Champa, Shyok and Nubra valley with each leaving you spellbound with their scenic beauties where people still live the most nomadic lives.

-It’s said you do return from Ladakh but your mind and your soul are left behind thousands of kilometers back in the mountains of wilderness of Ladakh.
+It’s said you do return from Ladakh but your mind and your soul are left behind thousands of kilometres back in the mountains of wilderness of Ladakh.